 - The insurance company doesn’t seem to take your injury as seriously as you do.
 Insurance companies do not have your best interests at heart.
 Their job is to pay the least amount possible.
 Once they put a dollar amount on your diagnosis, they don’t really care whether the treatment worked or not.
 Get someone on your side who is there to represent your interests, and force them to take you seriously.

-- Most or all of the cases they take are personal injury cases, especially car accidents
+- Most of the cases they take are personal injury cases, especially car accidents

-- They have at least 10 years’ experience (or more) working specifically on this kind of law
+- They have at least 10 years of experience (or more) working specifically on this kind of law

 - They offer a free consultation, and they will do it in person at their office or a location convenient for you